5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 * Either add any contact manually by using "Add contact by phonenumber".
 * Or use "import google Contacts" which is an script that retrieves all your Google Contacts and gives an SQL statement which insert all users into the database.

+**Notice:**
-**Once you have inserted these users they won't show up automatically.
-They need to be verified by the tracker which is not running yet.**
+* Once you have inserted these users they won't show up automatically.
+They need to be verified by the tracker which is not running yet.
+* Depending on your network connectivity there is maximum capacity the PoC can handle **(guidelines)**.
+    * Raspberry Pi: 50 contacts
+    * Your own computer: 100 contacts
+    * VPS/external server: 100-300 contacts

 ## 4) Starting the tracker
 Once you have populated your database with some users, you can start the tracker.